praash47/job-mining-using-web-mining-and-recommendation/README.md

-# Job Mining using Web Mining and Recommending Users
+# Job Mining in Nepali Section using Web Mining and Recommending Users
 Welcome to our fourth year project repo!
 We are a group of four enthusiastic friends:
 * Aashish Tamrakar
 * Asim Aryal